Loading

 Aviation

-The Columbus Airport (IATA: CSG, ICAO: KCSG, FAA LID: CSG) is the metro area's primary airport and the fourth-busiest airport in Georgia.
-It is located just off I-185, exit 8.
+Columbus has had regularly scheduled air service since June 19, 1929 when the Columbus Municipal Airport saw the inauguration of flights to Atlanta and Montgomery.
+It was replaced by the Columbus Airport (IATA: CSG, ICAO: KCSG, FAA LID: CSG) on August 1, 1944.
+Since then, the Columbus Airport has served the metro area's primary airport and has become the fourth-busiest airport in Georgia.
+It is located just off I-185 along Airport Thruway and Armour Road.
 It is served by Endeavor Air's Delta Connection service, offering several daily flights to Atlanta.

 Highways